opensafely-core/job-runner/README.md

 Jobs belong to a `workspace`.
 This describes the git repo containing the OpenSAFELY-compliant project under execution; the git branch, and kind of database to use.
-The workspace also accts as a kind of namespace for partitioning outputs of its jobs.
+The workspace also acts as a kind of namespace for partitioning outputs of its jobs.

 An OpenSAFELY-compliant project must provide a `project.yaml` file which